The One Thing You Do Every Day That Your Dog Actually Hates

 You love your dog.
 You show it every single day — with hugs, kisses, and constant attention.
 But according to animal behavior experts, one of the most common ways owners express affection might actually be stressing their dogs out.

 And the reaction most owners mistake for love?
-It's actually your dog tolerating something they find deeply uncomfortable.
+It's actually your dog tolerating something they find deeply uncomfortable — and doing so silently, because they love you too much to protest.

 The Behavior Experts Are Talking About